jameszezhan/influxAgent/README.md

 `GET /api/v1/moisture/list/:limit/:sensor`

 **Defnition**
 Fetch a list of moisture datapoint.
 By default, return value is limit to 10 data point.

+## Docker specifics

+**To test if the container is running**

+`curl localhost:49160`